mdnurakmal/week1-lab1-docker-kubernetes/README.md

 * Unable to run ./run.sh ?
 But sh run.sh works
 * If the container is unresponsive do you restart it or you destroy and spawn a new container ?
 * ENTRYPOINT and CMD always run even after restarting container
+* The --no-cache option allows to not cache the index locally, which is useful for keeping containers small.